 Serrated edges most people are aware of, and are most common in bread knives.
 (Also tomato knives, as well as steak knives.)
 Like chisel-edges, they are ground on one side only, which also makes them quite sharp.
 They hold their sharpness incredibly well because the actual cutting edge is hidden inside each mini-arch, protected by the pointy outer edge of the blade.
 Unfortunately, they are time-consuming to sharpen and many professional sharpeners will not bother.
 They’re also problematic to hone.
 Many sharpening experts advise simply buying a new one when your old serrated gets too dull.

 Recap: The odds are, your kitchen knife has a traditional V-edge which will make maintaining it a pretty straightforward affair.
 But if it does not have this standard kind of edge, then you need to be aware it will need some special attention when being sharpened and honed.
-(If you don’t know the difference between sharpening and honing, see my articles The Sharpening Cycle and What’s a Honing Steel?)
+(If you don’t know the difference between sharpening and honing, see my article The Sharpening Cycle.)

 What’s Your Angle?

 When you hear a kitchen knife pro say a knife has a 15-degree edge, they are not talking about the overall cutting edge of the knife, they are talking about only one side.
 To measure this angle—logically called the edge angle—you must draw an imaginary line through the center of the blade and measure from there to the outer side of the primary bevel.
 (See illustration.)

 The complete cutting angle of the knife (which is rarely referred to and is composed of the sum of both edge angles) is called the included angle.
 Since most knife blades are ground symmetrically, in most cases, the included angle for a knife is simply twice the edge angle.
 Simple, huh?